maxwellbenton2/what-is-p5-skills-based-intros/README.md

 ## Using p5

 Let's get started and have some fun with p5!
 In this directory you will find two source files: `index.html` and `myFirstSketch.js`.
 Both of the files have a couple TODOs in them.
 Take a look and, if possible, work with a partner in solving them.
-  - Run the application with `npm run start` and inspect the results in the browser
+  - Run the application with `npm run start` and inspect the program in the browser
   - Make sure both `p5` as well as `myFirstSketch` are being loaded by `index.html` with `<script>` tags
   - Follow the prompts in `myFirstSketch.js` to get started in creating a basic p5 sketch
   - If refreshing your browser does not seem to be updating correctly after you change your JavaScript code, you may need to clear your browser cache.
 In chrome, try two-finger clicking the refresh button